Skip to main content

 These activities are so structured, so repetitive, and so common, that they cry out for automation — but there didn’t seem to be an automation library for doing this sort of thing in Python.
 So I wrote one.

-epyc is being used to manage experiments within my complex networks blog/book, but it can manage any kind of experiment written in Python, and can run experiments in parallel using an IPython compute cluster, or locally taking advantage of a multicore workstation.
+epyc is being used to manage experiments with complex networks, but it can manage any kind of experiment written in Python, and can run experiments in parallel using an IPython compute cluster, or locally taking advantage of a multicore workstation.